cl-pcg is a permuted congruential generator implementation in pure

 (defparameter *gen* (make-pcg)) (pcg-random *gen* 10) ; => [0, 10) (pcg-random *gen* 15 28) ; => [15, 28) (pcg-random *gen* 15 28 t) ; => [15, 28] <- inclusive endpoint!

-is treated as a generalized boolean, so you can write (pcg-random
+inclusive? is treated as a generalized boolean, so you can write (pcg-random

-if you feel it reads better.
+gen -10 10 :inclusive) if you feel it reads better.

-as single-float
+as single-floats:

 (defparameter *gen* (make-pcg)) (pcg-random *gen* 10.0) ; => [0.0, 10.0] (pcg-random *gen* 0 10.0) ; => [0.0, 10.0] (pcg-random *gen* -1.0 1.0) ; => [-1.0, 1.0]

-If you don't want to bother creating a fresh PCG object you can pass t
+If you don't want to bother creating a fresh PCG object you can pass t to the

 high-level API to use a globally-defined one: